crllect/How-to-make-an-ultraviolet-proxy/README.md

 This guide covers the setup of Ultraviolet (UV), including creating a new frontend or integrating an existing one.
 If you need assistance, feel free to DM me on Discord @crllect.

+## PREFACE

+This is for guide pre-2.0 UV.
+If you need help with ^2.0, join the [Titanium Network discord](https://discord.gg/unblock).
+Again, contact me on discord if you need help with anything.
+I am usually active from from 7 pm est to 11:30 pm est.

 ## Step 1: Download the Template

 Start by downloading the template available in this repository.